G4 (Canadian TV channel): History

 On November 24, 2000, through a joint venture, Rogers Media (33.34%), Shaw Communications (33.33%) and TechTV US (33.33%) were granted approval by the Canadian Radio-television and Telecommunications Commission (CRTC) to launch a Canadian version of the U.S. television channel TechTV, described by its nature of service as "providing programming about computing, technology and the Internet."
 The channel launched on September 7, 2001, as the Canadian version of TechTV.

 After months of speculation, on March 25, 2004, Comcast announced it would acquire TechTV from Vulcan Programming Inc., with plans to merge TechTV with its own gaming-related channel, G4.
 As part of the purchase, Comcast acquired TechTV's 33.33% interest in the Canadian version, spinning it off into its subsidiary, G4 Media.
 The transaction was completed on May 10, and the American services were merged into G4techTV on May 28, 2004.
 TechTV Canada would follow suit and be renamed G4techTV.
 On February 15, 2005, less than a year after the merger, the American version was renamed back to G4.
 In June 2006, Shaw Communications sold its interest in the channel to the managing partner, Rogers Media.
 At an unknown date, Comcast also sold its interest to Rogers, giving it full ownership.

 In 2013, the American version was scheduled to be rebranded as the Esquire Network due to low ratings.
 However, at the last minute, its parent company decided to rebrand Style Network instead due to the latter's more expanded pay-TV carriage.
-G4 Canada's social media channels went dormant but were still active after that point, with its website remaining in the same design since the early 2010s (though new content continued to be cycled in).
+G4 Canada's social media channels went dormant.
+However, they were still active after that point, with its website remaining in the same design since the early 2010s (though new content continued to be cycled in).
 G4 Canada launched a high-definition feed of its own on December 4, 2014, while its American counterpart ceased operations at the end of 2014.